Offerel/roundcube_storage/README.md

 Directly integrate elFinder as App in to Roundcube with SSO.
 You can find elFinder at GitHub (https://github.com/Studio-42/elFinder).

 # Changelog
+**v1.1.0**
+ - There is now a special connector.roundcube.php file, so that you can use this, instead of connector.minimal.php
+ - Configuration of basepath is no done in config.inc.php
+ - It's now possible to save E-Mail Attachments in the configured storage.
+For this, there is a new config parameter in config.inc.php to specify the right path.
+If this path doesn't exist, it will be created automatically.

 **v1.0.1**
  - I have changed the authentication.
 Now I use directly the Roundcube session to login and build the path for elFinder.
 This is more secure than my previous approach.
  - Addes skin support for classic skin